 Group Audit has implemented risk-based audit processes.
 Audit work is prioritised and scoped according to an assessment of risk exposures, including not only financial risks, but operational, compliance and strategic risks as well.

 The work undertaken by Group Audit includes the audit of the Group's system of internal controls over its key operations (including overseas branches), review of security and access controls for the Group's key computer systems, review of control processes within and around new products and system enhancements, and review of controls over the monitoring of market, liquidity, and credit risks.
 Group Audit also participates in major new system developments and special projects, to help evaluate risk exposures and to help ensure that proposed compensating internal controls are adequately evaluated on a timely basis.
 It also ascertains that the internal controls are adequate to ensure prompt and accurate recording of transactions and proper safeguarding of assets, and that the Bank complies with laws and regulations, adheres to established policies and takes appropriate steps to address control deficiencies.

 The Audit Committee is responsible for the adequacy of the internal audit function, its resources and its standing, and ensures that processes are in place for recommendations raised in internal audit reports to be dealt with in a timely manner and outstanding exceptions or recommendations are closely monitored.
-Group Audit reports functionally to the Audit Committee and administratively to the CEO, and has unfettered access to the Audit Committee, Board and senior management, as well as the right to seek information and explanations.
-Currently, the number of internal audit staff is 129 in the division (and 208 in the Group).
+Group Audit is staffed with individuals with the relevant qualifications and experience and reports functionally to the Audit Committee and administratively to the CEO, and has unfettered access to the Audit Committee, Board and senior management, as well as the right to seek information and explanations.
+Currently, the number of internal audit staff is 138 in the division (and 219 in the Group).
 The division is organised into departments that are aligned with the structure of the Bank.
-The Audit Committee approves the appointment and removal of the Head of Group Audit.
+The Audit Committee approves the appointment, removal and remuneration of the Head of Group Audit.